kiwitcms/Kiwi/docs/source/configuration.rst

 Kerberos authentication
 -----------------------

-KiwiTestPad supports passwordless authentication with Kerberos.
+Kiwi TCMS supports passwordless authentication with Kerberos.
 This is turned off by default because most organization do not use it.
 To enable configure the following settings::